-Under special circumstances only, a student may be allowed to register for a University of Denver course as a Directed Study, in the event that the course is not offered during the quarter in which it must be taken.
-Students pursuing a course as Directed Study must follow the syllabus for the catalog course to the extent that the individualized study format permits.
-For more information about Directed Study, please contact the GSSW Registrar.
-Directed Study requires the same approvals as Independent Study, and may be denied at the discretion of the Director of the PhD Program.
-Courses taken as Directed Study will not be counted towards the 8 credit hour limitation on Independent Study.
+Under special circumstances only, a student may be allowed to register for a DU course as a directed study, in the event that the course is not offered during the quarter in which it must be taken.
+Students pursuing a course as directed study must follow the syllabus for the catalog course to the extent that the individualized study format permits.
+For more information about directed studies, please contact the GSSW Registrar.
+Directed studies require the same approvals as independent study, and may be denied at the discretion of the Director of the Doctoral Program.
+Courses taken as directed study will not be counted towards the 8 credit hour limitation on independent study.